Maître de Conférences

 Discipline(s) enseignée(s)

-Littérature anglaise médiévale, littérature anglaise de la renaissance (Shakespeare, etc.), philologie anglaise et linguistique diachronique ; phonétique ; civilisation britannique (Anglo-Saxons, Normands et Plantagenets), littérature américaine (XXe siècle) ; poésie en anglais et littérature en vers.
+Littérature anglaise médiévale, littérature anglaise élisabéthaine et jacobienne (Shakespeare, Marlowe, etc.), littérature américaine ; philologie anglaise et linguistique diachronique (y compris moyen anglais et vieil anglais); phonétique ; civilisation britannique (Anglo-Saxons, Normands et Plantagenets), littérature américaine (XXe siècle) ; poésie en anglais et littérature en vers.

 Thèmes de recherche